signal-kite/articles/check-list-for-landing-page.md

 ```

 ### 20. Page title
-When people hover the tab of their browser with a mouse, they will see something like that:
+When people hover over the tab of their browser with a mouse, they will see something like that:
 ![image](https://user-images.githubusercontent.com/125164513/224825757-57731b17-495c-43d5-89c7-06355237b335.png)
 To provide this additional text, just add a &lt;title&gt; tag to your head section:
 ```